Levonestral/PGProxy/README.md

  * requests
  * urllib3
  * BeautifulSoup 4
+ * PyMySQL

 ## Installation

 Run the usual `pip install -r requirements.txt`.

-If planning on using the server, you will also need to setup a MySQL database.
+If planning on using **Proxy Pool**, you will also need to setup a MySQL database.

 ## Usage

 Two options are available.

- * **Manual Tool** Allows you to manually scrape and validate proxies from various locations.
+ * `proxy_check.py` Allows you to manually scrape and validate proxies from various locations.
- * **PGProxy** Runs as a server that can be queried to obtain a list of valid proxies.
+ * `proxy_pool.py` Runs as a server that can be queried to obtain a list of valid proxies.
 The service runs scrapes and validations automatically as per configuration options.

-# Manual Tool
+# Proxy Check

+There is no configuration file for `proxy_check.py`, instead you can use the following:
 ```
-python start.py [-h] [-v] (-f PROXY_FILE | -s) [-m {http,socks}]
+python proxy_check.py [-h] [-v] (-f PROXY_FILE | -s) [-m {http,socks}]
                 [-o OUTPUT_FILE] [-r RETRIES] [-t TIMEOUT] [-pj PROXY_JUDGE]
                 [-na] [-nt | -er] [-bf BACKOFF_FACTOR] [-mc MAX_CONCURRENCY]
                 [-bs BATCH_SIZE] [-l LIMIT] [-ic IGNORE_COUNTRY]